Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 Last time I checked, there were a handful of different decaffeination methods, each of which will have some effect on the taste of the coffee when the coffee reaches your cup.

 When it comes to removing the caffeine from the coffee beans, a cheap and common method involves soaking the coffee beans in water and then introducing a chemical savant such as methyl chloride.

 Although this method is very cost-effective and draws out caffeine compounds, it does come with some concerns regarding the health implications of using harsh chemicals.

-If the coffee is cheap and doesn’t clearly show the method used, the chances are that the beans have been processed using a technique such as this.
+If the coffee is cheap and doesn’t clearly show the method used, the chances are that the coffee decaf has been processed using a technique such as this.

 One of the more popular methods is the water processing method (often referred to as Swiss-water decaf).
 This method is safe and effective, and producers who use the technique often proudly display “Swiss-water decaf” clearly on their packaging.
 It’s like a badge of honor.

 A newer modern CO2 method to remove caffeine from coffee is also gaining popularity.
 The process involves forcing pressurized liquid carbon dioxide into the coffee beans.
 So keep a lookout for this process too.